rameel/ramstack.alpinegear.js/src/plugins/destroy/README.md

 `@ramstack/alpinegear-destroy` is a plugin for [Alpine.js](https://alpinejs.dev/) that provides the `x-destroy` directive.

-This directive is the opposite of `x-init` and allows you to execute code when an element is removed from the DOM.
+This directive is the opposite of `x-init` and allows you to hook into the cleanup phase of any element in Alpine, running a callback when the element is removed from the DOM.

 ## Installation